Quartet Tomography in Multiterminal Josephson Junctions

 In this system, a quartet is a correlated Cooper pair tunneling process that involves three terminals and whose contribution to the supercurrent depends on a phase of the type $\varphi^{\rm q}_k = \varphi_i + \varphi_j - 2 \varphi_k$ with $i,j \neq k$ and $i \neq j$.
 There are three types of quartets, and from Eq.~\eqref{eq_Iij} one can show that the corresponding contributions to leading order in the $\Gamma$ parameters are given by \cite{SM}: $c_{-2,-1} = 2Q_1, c_{1,-1} = -Q_{2}, c_{1,2} = -Q_3$, where

 Equation~\eqref{eq_Qk_1D} supports the interpretation that a quartet of the type $\varphi^{\rm q}_1 = \varphi_2 + \varphi_3 - 2 \varphi_1$ involves the injection of two Cooper pairs from terminal 1 that are transferred separately to leads 2 and 3.
 Let us emphasize that the supercurrent $I_1(\varphi_{12},\varphi_{23})$ contains not only quartet contributions of the kind $\sin (\varphi^{\rm q}_k)$, but also harmonics of this phase.
 More importantly, Eq.~\eqref{eq_I1_1D} suggests a direct way to extract the quartet contributions, which consists in performing a Fourier analysis of the CPR.
+This idea was proposed in Ref.~\cite{Rech2014} in the context of a three-terminal system including four junctions with a carbon nanotube.
+Here, we show that it holds in quantum coherent structures irrespective of the details of the normal scattering region.
 We illustrate the results for this model in Fig.~\ref{fig-1Dot-ex} where we show both the CPR $I_{\rm 1}(\varphi_{12},\varphi_{23})$ in panel (b) and the $c_{nm}$ coefficients in the expansion of Eq.~\eqref{eq_I1_1D} in panel (c).
 We note the appearance of the three types of quartet contributions predicted above, see panel (c).
 Moreover, as expected from Eq.~\eqref{eq_Qk_1D} for a symmetric situation (all $\Gamma$'s and $\Delta$'s equal), the quartet $\varphi^{\rm q}_1$ has a magnitude that is twice that of the other two, $\varphi^{\rm q}_{2}$ and $\varphi^{\rm q}_{3}$, while it contributes to the current $I_1$ with an opposite sign.
 It is worth stressing that quartet contributions are accompanied by other, more dominant contributions related to terms proportional to $\sin(\varphi_{ij})$ and their harmonics.
 Those additional contributions originate from the tunneling of single and multiple Cooper pairs, respectively (see Ref.~\cite{SM}).
 Their unavoidable presence complicates the identification of quartets in the analysis of transport properties such as the critical current.
 This problem is resolved by our quartet tomography because it does not rely on the relative magnitude of the different contributions.